-Operation Southern Cross is conducted in conjunction with SOUTHCOM.
+Operation Southern Cross was conducted in conjunction with SOUTHCOM.
 The crew of the USCGC Stone (WMSL 758) deployed from Pascagoula, Mississippi, Dec.
 22, 2020, for the mission.
+Stone completed the deployment March 1.
+2021.

 About IUU Fishing